 Pro: Visit many highlights of the Smokies.

 Con: An extensive trip that could last a couple of hours.

 Looking for another scenic roadway in the Smokies?
 Welcome to the Newfound Gap Road.
 This road travels between the Sugarlands Visitor Center up and over the mountains into Cherokee, North Carolina.
 The 31-mile stretch of road is the only fully paved road in the park.
 At the top of the road is the Newfound Gap Parking area, which is a perfect location for wedding and elopement photos.

-Along the way, make sure to stop at the beautiful Chimneys Picnic Area, or even stop and hike at the Chimney Tops Trail.
-Alum Cave Trail is also a local favorite, just make you start the hike early, especially if you want to stay at LeConte Lodge.
+Along the way, make sure to stop at the beautiful Chimneys Picnic Area or even stop and hike at the Chimney Tops Trail.
+Alum Cave Trail is also a local favorite.
+Make you start the hike early, especially if you want to stay at LeConte Lodge.
 Just be prepared the weather can change drastically as you climb 3,000 feet into the mountainous landscape.
-During the winter months, this road is frequently closed due to snow, ice, and high winds.
+This road is frequently closed during the winter months due to snow, ice, and high winds.

 Pro: Amazing landscapes and beautiful scenery.

 Con: Frequently closed due to weather, especially in the winter months.

 Did you know that Erin Morrison Photography is a permitted photographer in The Great Smoky Mountains?
 I am available for maternity, family, engagement, elopement, and wedding photos inside the boundaries of this magnificent mountain region.
 As a professional photographer, I am familiar with many of these photography session locations in the Smokies.